Purvansh-Jain/Training_Plan/training_plans/TrainingPlan_Copilot_Revised.md

 Performance matters, especially in large data sets.
 Copilot may generate a naive implementation if you do not specify a complexity requirement.
 If you need a sort algorithm faster than O(n²), ask explicitly for merge sort (O(n log n)) or quicksort.
 When dealing with memory, mention whether you can afford extra space or require an in‑place algorithm.

-### 4.4  Prompt Examples
+### 4.4  Prompt Examples (Python‑only, one consistent example)

-Here are examples of well‑structured prompts:
+We’ll use **one** running example so every prompt builds on the same code: a function that computes the **median** of a list of integers.

 * **Generate Code:**
   - *“Write a Python function `calculate_median(scores: list[int]) -> float` that computes the median of a list of integers.
 If the list has an even number of elements, return the average of the two middle values.
-Use a sort algorithm with O(n log n) time complexity.
+Use a sort with O(n log n) time.
 Include a docstring and type hints.”*

 * **Refactor Code:**
-  - *“Refactor this C# method to use the LINQ `GroupBy` and `Select` operators instead of nested loops.
-The method currently groups a list of orders by customer ID and summarises total order amounts.”*
+  - *“Refactor `calculate_median` to avoid sorting the entire list by using a selection algorithm (e.g., `statistics.median` or `heapq.nsmallest`).
+Preserve the function signature and include error handling for empty input.”*

 * **Write Tests:**
-  - *“Generate NUnit tests for the method `CalculateTotalPrice(List<Item> items)` in `ShoppingCart.cs`.
-Include tests for empty lists, lists with one item and lists with multiple items.
-Use assertion messages that describe each scenario.”*
+  - *“Generate `pytest` unit tests for `calculate_median`.
+Cover: odd length, even length, duplicates, negative numbers, large lists, and the empty‑list error path.
+Use clear assertion messages.”*

 * **Explain and Document:**
-  - *“Explain what this Java function does: … Include a summary, list the key parameters and return value, and suggest improvements.
-Format the response in Markdown.”*
+  - *“Explain what `calculate_median` does, define the input/output, the chosen algorithm and its complexity, list edge cases, and include the function’s docstring in reStructuredText or Google style.”*

 These prompts specify the task, desired output and constraints, increasing the quality and relevance of Copilot’s suggestions.

 ---